Yandex Cloud

 3. To open the Grafana dashboard, paste http://localhost:3000 into the address bar of your browser.

 4. In the list of dashboards, find and open the Istio Mesh Dashboard.
-It shows the metrics of requests to your test app's services.
+It shows request metrics for your test app's services.

 Delete the resources you createdDelete the resources you created